apexlang/apexlang.io/docs/specification.md

 Functions are independent operations and allow two patterns for parameter input.

-Common functions accept zero-to-many parameters and are generated with the same signature defined in Apex.
+Common functions accept zero or more parameters and are generated with the same signature defined in Apex.
 Functions are recommended when passing in a small number of fields and follow a simple, familiar, and easy to read format.
-All parameters are named.
+All parameters must be named.
 In this example, we pass in first and last names to create a customer and return its new identifier as a `u64`.

 ```apexlang
 func createCustomer(firstName: string, lastName: string): u64